11-MINUTE READ · By Misty Faucheux

 Apart from that, new metrics and dimensions have been added to the connector.
 The mentioned updates, along with the newly added metrics are present in the Google Sheets version of the connector as well.You can find a comprehensive guide on how to use the new features from the article on Supermetrics blog.

-Have you ever wished to be able to see data outside of your Google Analytics, AdWords or similar platforms in Data Studio?
+Have you ever wished to be able to see data outside of your Google Analytics, Google Ads or similar platforms in Data Studio?
 If so, then you’re in luck.
 The ability to blend data pulled from various data sources in one chart or graph is now available.
-Known as Data Blending, you can combine data from different sources to create more comprehensive and useful reports.
+Known as data blending, you can combine data from different sources to create more comprehensive and useful reports.
 For example, if you’re trying to see which channels are doing better than others – or time frames different channels are more effective than others – this is the feature for you.

 With data blending, you can create charts built off of information from different data sources.
 Known as a blended data source, you can see connections between all your data points.
 To use this feature, you’ll have to join several data records into a single source.
 You can join up to four different sources.
 You can’t, however, connect all types of data points.
 They must share at least one dimension in common.
 This is known as the “join key”.